Ptujec/LaunchBar/Verbs-Action/README.md

 # LaunchBar Action: Verbs

-This is a simple action for looking up basic english verb conjugations.
+This is a simple action for looking up basic English verb conjugations.

 <img src="01.png" width="600"/>